unyt-org/uix/docs/manual/15 Deployment.md

     prod:       @+my_app_prod
 },

-// set remote docker host locations for 'staging'
+// set remote Docker host locations for 'staging'
 // and 'prod'.
 The default 'dev' stage has no assigned value
 // and falls back to the default (running locally)
 location: stage {